apideck-libraries/portman/examples/testsuite-content-tests/readme.md

 ```

 > **REMARK**:
-> If you have an API that returns a single value, such as a number or a boolean, instead of a JSON object you can set `value` to `.` to apply the test against the entire result
+> If you have an API that returns a single value, such as a number or a boolean, instead of a JSON object you can set `key` to `.` to apply the test against the entire result

 `non JSON object response` configuration example: